Noulens/Noulens/README.md

 My name is Thibault and I used to work in finance, one day I decided to become a developper so I joined the coding school 42.
 I am now a student in 42 Paris!

 ---
+- 🔭 I’m currently working on my own Linux Shell in C!
+---
 ## 42 school project

 | Project  | Grade          | Description|